Kong/docs.konghq.com/app/konnect/updates.md

 **Simplified custom Dev Portal URL setup**
 : SSL certificate generation for custom URLs is now handled by {{site.konnect_short_name}}.

-: To set up a custom URL, enter your desired custom portal URL in the Dev Portal settings (for example, `portal.example.com`) and set up a CNAME record to the {{site.konnect_short_name}} organization's Dev Portal domain.
-See the [Dev Portal customization doc](/konnect/dev-portal/customization) for more information.
+: To set up a custom URL, see the [Dev Portal customization documentation](/konnect/dev-portal/customization) for more information.

 **Vitals metrics and dashboards**
 : The Vitals overview dashboard now provides metrics for services cataloged by Service Hub within a selected time interval.